White House of the Confederacy: Confederate museum, 1896–1976

 The CMLS raised funds to start a museum and acquired the deed to the property from the city of Richmond.
 Opened to the public in 1896, the house became the home of the Confederate Museum (later renamed the Museum of the Confederacy) for eight decades.
 As an interpretation of the house museum's relevance, the name "White House of the Confederacy" began common use.
+The name "Gray House" was also used in reference to the house's actual color.
 The structure was added to the National Register of Historic Places in 1960, was listed as a National Historic Landmark in 1966, and was added to the Virginia Landmark Register in 1969.
 When the Museum of the Confederacy completed construction of a purpose-built museum building in 1976, the collections and exhibits were moved to the new building.

 Restoration, 1976–1988

 From 1976 to 1988, the museum led a full-scale restoration of the mansion, which ultimately returned the exterior and the first and second floor interiors to their wartime appearance.
 Critically acclaimed for the extensive attention to detail during restoration, for its full complement of period furnishings, and for its fair quantity of relevant pieces from its original furnishings, the historic house reopened for public tours in June 1988.